 First course.
 Canlis salad: this was a romain-dominated simple green salad with discernible and pleasant mint.
 Our first impression was hm… couldn’t they have kicked things off with something a little less ordinary?
 The miso soup with geoduck and seaweed similarly just lacked flavour.
 I tried but didn’t seem to be able to taste the characteristic clammy tang of geoduck at all.

 Second course.
 We were allowed to make a substitution and Robin had the steak tartare which was delicious, its most impressive features being chunk consistency and a very pleasant if wee-bit muted flavour.
 I had their foie gras, thinking I was going to beat the bank although I really chose it because I love foie gras.
-The portion was the size of a sugar lump sliced in half set side-by-side, but it was nicely seared and flavorful, accompanied by a bland vegetable purée.
+The portion was tiny: the size of a sugar lump sliced in half set side-by-side, but it was nicely seared and flavorful, accompanied by a bland vegetable purée.

 Third course (main).
 I had lamb, which came in two forms: fatty meat cut and seared as a 3 x 4 cm rectangle, and three thin slices of tenderloin absolutely without fat, done medium rare, all with cooked brussel sprouts and chestnut accompaniment.
 The fatty rectangle was the high point of dinner for me, beautifully crisp and filling my mouth with wonderful lamb flavour.
 The de-fatted tenderloins less so, just very tender not-especially-flavorful meat.
 Robin’s filet mignon was a very nice pretty-well unadorned filet, beautifully tender, accompanied with “roasted peppers and hazelnut muhammara, and grape saba”, which presented as attractively-plated but homogeneous-tasting vegetable material.
 For an extra $10 we ordered truffle fries which were respectable but not perfectly crisp.